Nomtt/SC1015_MiniProject_ECDS8/README.md

 - Through iterative improvement from training 15 machine learning models, we successfully increased the accuracy of our model from as low as 66% at the beginning to 98.95% eventually.

 ## What did we learn from this project?
+- Handling a medical dataset (Thyroid Cancer data) that includes a mix of numerical and complex categorical variables.
-- Visualising and managing categorical data
+- Visualising and finding relationships between different variables
 - Decision Tree Classification, Random Forest Classification (LEARNT), k-clustering (LEARNT)
+- Observed how adding more features improves accuracy but risks overfitting with our 4 datasets built
 - Understanding and usage of Accuracy and Hyperparameters
-- Evaluation Metrics for KClustering such as KMeans Inertia, Silhouette Score and Elbow Method(WCSS)
+- New evaluation Metrics for KClustering, for instance, KMeans Inertia, Silhouette Score and Elbow Methods(WCSS)

 ## Future Improvements
 - Improve data balance